corenting/roboquote/README.md

 2. Set an environment variable `HUGGING_FACE_API_TOKEN` with your Hugging Face Inference API token.
 The project uses [environs](https://github.com/sloria/environs) so you can also put the variable in a [env file](https://github.com/sloria/environs#reading-env-files)
 3. Run `poetry run python main.py my_file.jpg` to generate a new random picture

+See `poetry run python main.py --help` for the available options.

 ## Credits

 - [atomicparade](https://github.com/atomicparade) for the [code used to do the text auto wrapping](https://github.com/atomicparade/pil_autowrap/blob/main/pil_autowrap/pil_autowrap.py)